Web-learning/storytelling/README.md

-this Lesson Template is intended to structure any notes, guides, challenges, or examples sharee about storytelling
+This Lesson Template is intended to structure any notes, guides, challenges, or examples shared about storytelling

 Once you’ve created your lesson notes using the template, and tested out your lesson with your Study Group, we